Initiatives & Events

 Larry Engler, Poko Puppets

 Karen Bell, Circus Arts Conservatory

 The powerful form of discourse arts-integrated teaching is demonstrated through collaborative partnerships.
 Davis-Cotton, Engler, Bell and Eurich present outcome-based arts-integrated instructional practices provided by the Florida Center for Arts-Integrated Teaching (PAInT).
 The session includes how PAInT forms partnerships with local schools, professional artists, cultural and university institutions to offer professional development and strategy trainings.
 Participants are fascinated by the explorations of constructing the creative art of puppet making and bringing puppets to life!
 They also learn how to make simple machines through the wonders of circus science.
-PAInT is a Statewide Center at USF Sarasota-Manatee that provides a collaborative university/community infrastructure for developing partnerships that support arts-integrated teaching.
+PAInT is a Statewide Center at the USF Sarasota-Manatee campus that provides a collaborative university/community infrastructure for developing partnerships that support arts-integrated teaching.

 For more information about the Center for PAInT events, contact:

 Director of the Florida Center for PAInT